 This article on SQL and NoSQL comparison will throw light on the debate on advantages and limitations on each.
 Ever since the buzz of NoSQL database evolved in storing data into the NoSQL databases, I thought of exploring both the concepts to reach out to its depth.
 And it took me some time to figure out things that actually lead to the evolution the NoSQL database.

-Well it all comes down to the quest of providing best possible experience to the end users in quick, real and connected way.
+Well, it all comes down to the quest of providing best possible experience to the end users in a quick, real and connected way.
 Database developers are trying to optimize things to yield better performance as the technology in storage department is changing drastically.

 What is SQL database

 Talking about SQL database, the basic concept is that; it has is a Relational database.
 Yes!
 SQL database is a relational database.
 So what exactly is a relational database?
 Relational database strictly uses relations (frequently called as tables) to store data.
 A relational database matches data by using common characteristics found in the dataset.
 And the resulting group is termed as Schema.